 Starting at Dead Horse Gap on the Alpine Way, meander up the Cascades, a tranquil and scenic spot.
 Wild brumbies often graze here, so be sure to give these feral horses a wide berth, as stallions have been known to become territorial.

 A steady incline will take you to the top of Bobs Ridge, a little rock scramble that looks straight over Victoria and Mount Bogong in the distance.
 Each night is spent camped outside a rustic hut; Cascade Hut on the first night, Tin Mine Hut on the second, and Ingeegoodbee Hut on the third night.

 Be sure to pack the hiking poles, the final descent to the Barry Way drops 1000m in 5km and can be very hard on the knees.

 When you hit the Pinch River Campground, jump in the lower Snowy River for a celebratory swim, and beer… remember to pack the esky in the car!

 Distance: 44km loop

-Currently being built, this hike is the newest kid on the block.
+Currently being built, the Snowies Iconic Walk will soon be the newest kid on the block.
 Set to be completed in 2022, the Snowies Iconic Walk is named appropriately, as it links the iconic trails of the Alpine Area including the Thredbo Valley Track, The Main Range Track, Kosciuszko Walk, Illawong Walk and more.
-The loop will also take you past the chalets and chairlifts of Charlottes Pass, Guthega, Perisher, Thredbo and Crackenback.
+The loop will also take you past the chalets and chairlifts of Charlottes Pass, Guthega, Perisher, Thredbo, and Crackenback.